zevo-enterprise/zevo-enterprise/README.md

 0.2 Layer 2: Servers Space [AI-Driven]

 In traditional systems, these are daemons.
 In Zevo, these are Agentic AI Integrations.
 This layer hosts the Large Language Models (LLM) and Neural Mesh Networks.
-It utilizes Attention Mechanisms to manage inter-process communication (IPC), treating data packets as semantic tokens within a Collective Intelligence framework.
+It utilizes Attention Mechanisms to manage remote inter-process communication (RIPC), treating data packets as semantic tokens within a Collective Intelligence framework.

 0.3 Layer 3: Services Space "Apps" [AI-Driven]